Rose Care: Pruning Basics

 - Annual pruning helps deter disease.
 When you prune to remove older or crossing stems in the center of the bush, you make it easier for sunlight and air to reach between branches.
 Increased air flow and sunlight dries wet leaves more quickly, which helps prevent disease outbreaks.

 - Pruning keeps a rose healthy.
 Whether canes are diseased, damaged or dying, a simple snip eliminates the problem and encourages remaining stems to grow stronger.

-What You Need To Prune Roses
+What You Need to Prune Roses

 For basic pruning on recently planted roses, you only need leather gloves to protect hands from thorns and a pair of sharp hand pruners (bypass pruners are best).
-If you have more mature roses, you'll likely also need a pruning saw and loppers.
+If you have more mature roses, you will likely also need a pruning saw and loppers.
 If you're dealing with very thorny canes, look into rose gloves that extend beyond the wrist to protect against scrapes.

 When You Should Prune Roses

 In coldest regions: Prune at the end of winter.
 Wait until after the last frost, just before buds begin to swell.

 In more moderate zones: Roses frost several times but may never lose all leaves.
 In these areas, prune during the coldest part of the year, when growth slows – and before buds begin to swell.
 This should correspond to 3-4 weeks before the average date of the last killing frost.
 Prune on a day when canes are frost-free.